MegaLoler/Music/README.md

 It currently uses SBCL timers for queuing real time midi events, so it's SBCL dependant.

+See `examples/nyan.lisp` for an example of a song.

 ## Examples

 You can designate pitch classes with symbols: